UST-MICO/mico/docs/mico-core/java/io/github/ust/mico/core/persistence/MicoServiceDeploymentInfoRepository.rst

 .. java:method:: @Query  List<MicoServiceDeploymentInfo> findAllByApplication(String applicationShortName, String applicationVersion)
    :outertype: MicoServiceDeploymentInfoRepository

    Retrieves all service deployment information of a particular application.
+Also includes these which are used for the deployments of KafkaFaasConnector instances.

    :param applicationShortName: the short name of the \ :java:ref:`MicoApplication`\ .
    :param applicationVersion: the version of the \ :java:ref:`MicoApplication`\ .